travetto/travetto/module/log/README.md

 * `console.warn` which logs at the `WARN` level
 * `console.info` which logs at the `INFO` level
 * `console.debug` which logs at the `DEBUG` level
-* `console.trace` which logs at the `TRACE` level
 * `console.log` which logs at the `INFO` level

-**Note:** In production mode, all `console.debug` and `console.trace` invocations are compiled away for performance/security reasons.
+**Note:** In production mode, all `console.debug` invocations are compiled away for performance/security reasons.
 This means that the code is actually removed, and will not execute.

 A sample of the transformation would be: